Aldo-Olascoaga/MQTT-IoT/README.md

 ### SOFTWARE
 It uses the software Arduino for the functionality of the NodeMCU and the sending of the information using MQTT.

+Besides, Mosquitto was implemented for this project.
+Mosquitto is an open source message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.11.
+It is lightweight and is suitable for use on all devices from low power single board computers to full servers

 <br>

 ### TECHNOLOGICAL TOOLS